jotpandher/Implementation-dxfentities/README.md

 ============

 It runs for only libdxfrw0.5.7 library.
 This code takes up the text file which contains the information about the entities to be drawn and there parameters creates the corresponding dxf files.
-Point, line, rectangle and circle are implemented.
+Point, line, rectangle, circle, arc and ellipse are implemented.

 ---------------------------------------------------